 We generally do not have long-term, exclusive or guaranteed order contracts with our hospital and healthcare facility clients.
 The success of our business is dependent upon our ability to continually secure new contracts and orders from hospitals and other healthcare facilities and to fill those orders with our temporary healthcare professionals.
 Our hospital and healthcare facility clients are free to award contracts and place orders with our competitors and choose to use temporary healthcare professionals that our competitors offer them.
-Therefore, we must maintain positive relationships with our hospital and healthcare facility clients or are unable to provide a cost-effective staffing solution, we may be unable to generate new temporary healthcare professional orders and our business may be adversely affected.
+Therefore, we must maintain positive relationships with our hospital and healthcare facility clients.
+If we fail to maintain positive relationships with our hospital and healthcare facility clients or are unable to provide a cost-effective staffing solution, we may be unable to generate new temporary healthcare professional orders and our business may be adversely affected.